Telecom-Etude/showcase-website/docs/README.md

 ## Notes

-- Utiliser `LocaleParams` en type, pour ne pas se tromper (sinon on traduit pas la page).
+- Use `LocaleParams` type to avoid translation errors on pages.
-- La traduction est dans un fichier `.ts` au lieu de `.json` pour avoir la vérification des types.
+- The translations are in `.ts` files instead of `.json` files to add type checks.

 ## Environment variables

 ### `.env.local`